Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 4-door sedan body style within the same 'Large family car' segment, the only major difference here really is their wheel drive configuration (front for the SAAB and rear in the case of the Lexus).
 The first one has a Opel-engineered powertrain under the hood, a 4-cylinder, 16-valves 210hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 207hp engine designed by Toyota.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Lexus does have a slight advantage, at least on all of the models level.
-These are the official statistics, while our visitors describe reliability of SAAB with an average rating of 4.2, and models under the Lexus badge with 4.9 out of 5.
-Independent research findings rank 9-3 as average reliability-wise, and IS is more or less at the same level.Above it all, drivers of cars with the same engine as the Swedish car rank it on average as 4.8, while the one under the competitor's bonnet gets 5.0 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Lexus does have a slight advantage, all the models observed together.
+That's the official data, while our visitors describe reliability of SAAB with an average rating of 4.2, and models under the Lexus badge with 4.9 out of 5.
+Some independent research have also placed 9-3 30% below average, and IS 44% above the first one.
+We should definitely mention that owners of cars with the same powertrain as the Swedish car rank it on average as 4.8, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economySAAB is a bit more agile, reaching 100km/h in 0.4 seconds less than its competitor.
 In addition to that it accelerates all the way to 235 kilometers per hour, 5km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the Swedish car, averaging around 7.8 liters of fuel per 100 kilometers (36 mpg), in combined cycle.
 That's 26% difference compared to the Japanese car!